haani-niyaz/devops-journal/_posts/2018-08-19-kubernetes-rbac.markdown

 #### Bind user to a Role that provides 'view' access to current Namespace

-If we are to provide view access to a user we can use the existing `view` ClusterRole:
+If you wanted to provide just view access to a user you can use the existing `view` ClusterRole:

 {% highlight bash %}

-$ kubectl create rolebinding gary \
+$ kubectl create rolebinding gary-view \
     --clusterrole view \
     --user gary \
     --save-config

 # verify
 $ kubectl get rolebindings
 NAME           AGE
-gary      34s
+gary-view      34s

 {% endhighlight %}